jaguardado123/3326-lab-17/README.md

 Below is an example on how to import `Dog` and `Cat` classes into the `Owner` class in the `src` directory.

+For more practice with packages in Java visit https://www.w3schools.com/java/java_packages.asp and https://www.programiz.com/java-programming/packages-import.

 **Code Example for Owner.java:**

 ```java